 Despite the best of intentions and all the caution in the world, it’s still possible that your child will somehow get injured this Halloween.
 If this happens, don’t panic!
 Avoid the chaos of your local ER and get treatment delivered.

 DispatchHealth’s trained emergency care providers will meet you at your home, or wherever is most comfortable.
 They can handle nearly everything an emergency room can, and they’ll spend the time to make sure you understand your child’s treatment and even update their pediatrician for you.
-It’s a quick, convenient, and cost-effective way to be treated for injuries, burns, and most other urgent medical needs!
+It’s a quick, convenient, and cost-effective way to be treated for injuries, burns, and most other non-life-threatening urgent medical needs!